How to Price a Product in 2026 (Without Losing Profit)

 4. Check Your Profit Margin

-Using our example, we can check how much profit you should make on a product.
-Below are sample profit margins for a single item versus a bundled offer that includes a screen protector:
+Now check the profit the price actually leaves.
+Below are sample margins for a single item versus a bundled offer that includes a screen protector:

 Pricing Mistakes to Avoid (And How to Fix Them)

-Even great products can fail with inappropriate pricing.
-Here are common mistakes you should avoid and ways to fix them.
+Even great products fail with the wrong price.
+Here are the common mistakes and how to fix them.

 Setting Prices Without Market Research